riaj53/store_box/README.md

 1. Basic Operations (Get & Put)
    A "box" is like a table in a SQL database.
 You can open as many as you need.

-// Open a box to store settings final settingsBox = await StoreBox().openBox('settings');
+final settingsBox = await StoreBox().openBox('settings');

-// Save a value
 await settingsBox.put('darkMode', true);

-// Read a value
 final bool isDarkMode = settingsBox.get('darkMode') ?? false;
 print('Dark Mode is enabled: $isDarkMode');